jpradoar/ga-semanticversion/README.md

 <div align="center"><img src="icon.png" /></div>
 <br>

-- Semantic version will be created from particular text in the commit. (major:  minor:, patch:  and more).
+- Semantic version will be created from particular text in the commit. (major:  minor:, patch:, fix: and more...).
 - This action enable you to use your own way to obtain a tag or version.
 - You can use local files and parse it, or even parse a dockerhub remote tag.